Python syntax highlighted Markdown doctest.

 are notvisible to the sessions.

-- the names assigned by the setup code block are visible to the sessions.
+- names assigned by the setup code block are visible to the sessions.

 - Sessions and code blocks are still running in separate contexts isolated from each other.

-The live logging demos reveal pytest execution contexts.
-Pytest Live Logs show the execution order of setup_module(), test cases, sessions, and teardown_module().
-The demos are in one of the Travis CI builds.
+The live logging demos reveals pytest execution contexts. pytest Live Logs show the execution order of setup_module(), test cases, sessions, and teardown_module().
+There are 2 demo invocations in the workflow action called pytest Live Log Demo.
+GitHub login required.

 Send outfile to stdout